The Boba Mainnet archive node has a size of 12GB on July 29, 2024

 Boba is built on the Optimistic Rollup developed by Optimism.

-In this guide, we are walking through the process of setting up a Boba Mainnet archive node using a forked version of Optimism's op-erigon and op-node.
+In this guide, we are walking through the process of setting up a Boba Mainnet archive node using a forked version of Optimism's op-erigon,op-node and l2geth.
+These three components must be configured together to ensure that the node can effectively serve all historical data, which may be necessary when an Indexer syncs a specific subgraph on the Boba Network

 Before you start, make sure that you have your own synced Ethereum L1 RPC URL (e.g. Erigon) and L1 Consensus Layer Beacon endpoint with all historical blobs data (e.g. Lighthouse) ready.